goschtl/zope/zope2book/trunk/source/Security.rst

 A *context* in Zope is a "place" within the Zope object hierarchy.
 In relation to security, a context is an object that has a location within the Zope Object Database.
-For example, a description of a context could be expressed as "the 'Examples' Folder object within the Zope root object".
-Another example of a context might be "a DTML Method object named 'show_css' within the Zope root folder".
+For example, a description of a context could be expressed as "a folder object named zoo' within the Zope root object".
 In essence, a context can be thought of as an object's "location" within the Zope Object Database, described by its "path".
 Each object that exists in the Zope Object Database which has a web-manageable interface can be associated with its